kevinpschaaf/enyo-wiki/PhoneGap-Native-Functions.md

 # Making Use of PhoneGap's Native Functions

-In this document, we examine the relationship between Enyo and PhoneGap, making reference to a simple app that consists of the following code inside an `index.html` file:
+In this document, we examine the relationship between Enyo and PhoneGap (a.k.a.
+"Cordova"), making reference to a simple app that consists of the following code inside an `index.html` file:

     <!DOCTYPE html>
     <html>